 When is the audit necessary in the Czech Republic?

-One of the components of the accounting procedures in the Czech Republic is the audit, a process through which the company’s financial documents are verified by certified accounting specialists in order to determine if the recorded data represents the actual situation of the company.
-The obligation to conclude an audit is based on the size of the company, which, here, is divided into four categories, that can be presented by our team of consultants in Czech company formation.
+One of the components of the accounting procedures in the Czech Republic is the audit, a process through which the company’s financial documents are verified by certified accountants in Czech Republic in order to determine if the recorded data represents the actual situation of the company.
+The obligation to conclude an audit is based on the size of the company, which, here, is divided into four categories, that can be presented by our team of accountants in the Czech Republic.

 According to the accounting principles available in this country, there are four types of accounting entities: micro companies, small companies, medium-sized companies and large companies.
 As a general rule, the obligation to bring a certified auditor to verify the company’s documents is imposed to medium-sized and to large companies.